My42/Nanotekspice/README.md

 # Nanotekspice
+2nd year Epitech c++ project.
-[School Project] NanoTekSpice is a logic simulator that is able to build a graph thanks to a configuration file, as well as inject values inside the graph to get results.
+NanoTekSpice is a logic simulator that is able to build a graph thanks to a configuration file, as well as inject values inside the graph to get results.